LeoUtas/Mitochondria_segmentation_research_YOLOv8/README.md

 <br>

 In a comparative experiment with this dataset, I evaluated both Detectron2 and YOLOv8.
 The results indicated that, for this particular task, Detectron2 demonstrated superior performance over YOLOv8 (see <a href="https://mito-app-651cbfda9bde.herokuapp.com/"> comparison images)</a>.
-However, in some cases, YOLOv8 is better for the task of object detection.
+However, in some cases, YOLOv8 performed better on the task of object detection.

 <br>